freaktechnik/justintv-stream-notifications/help/livestreamer.md

   layout: page
 ---
 ## What is Livestreamer?
-[Livestreamer](http://livestreamer.io) is a command-line programm that opens streams with a native video player like VLC.
+[Livestreamer](http://livestreamer.io) is a command-line program that opens streams with a native video player like VLC.

 ## How do I use Livestreamer with this extension?